Michael Omoke

 THE DREAMERS — From Zanzibar to Milan

-Flagship installation of Seven Gothic Tales — The Global Project.
-Tri-continental installation pathway (Denmark → USA → Kenya).
-An immersive…
+Flagship installation within Seven Gothic Tales — The Global Project.
+Tri-continental installation pathway (Denmark → USA → Zanzibar → Kenya).

 Hedda Gabler in France